Celebrate International Homesteading Education Month this September with MOTHER EARTH NEWS and GRIT magazine.

 The Internet allows us to make connections around the world, but it can also help us discover like-minded homesteaders living only a few blocks or miles from us.
 With the goal of building community in mind, MOTHER EARTH NEWS and our sister magazine GRIT invite you to participate as we host International Homesteading Education Month this September 2012.
 We can learn a lot about modern homesteading from books and magazines, but as the MOTHER EARTH NEWS FAIRs have shown us, there is simply no substitute for the kind of excitement that firsthand, face-to-face interactions generate.

 If you have modern homesteading skills or experience to share, please schedule an event this September and post it at our International Homesteading Education Month page so others in your community may attend.
 Our new Homesteading Education Web pages allow you to search the event listings by state or province, so interested neighbors will be able to find your event.
 You can also choose to register as a potential speaker at other homesteading events by using our new Speaker Finder.
-Together, MOTHER EARTH NEWS and
+Together, MOTHER EARTH NEWS and GRIT reach more than 5 million people, and throughout the summer we will encourage everyone to visit these Homesteading Education pages to find events near them.

 Consider the many ways neighbors can teach neighbors: open houses, workshops, demonstrations or even weekend Homesteading Education fairs.
 We know many of you have DIY projects you are proud of; seeds, livestock or skills to share; and even books or small businesses to promote.
 Others are eager to connect with local experts to learn how to grow and preserve food, keep bees, raise chickens, make artisan cheeses and breads, and acquire dozens of other modern homesteading skills.
 Our Web pages for International Homesteading Education Month can be the hub where all of you can connect.